Rebreda/listenr/README.md

 5. Pause between thoughts
 6. Watch transcripts appear automatically!

-**That's it!** No more clicking buttons.
 The system automatically:
-- Detects when you start speaking
+- Detects when you start and stop speaking
-- Records your speech
+- Records and segments your speech
-- Detects when you pause/finish
-- Transcribes the audio
+- Transcribes and corrects each segment
-- Displays the transcript
-- Saves everything to disk
+- Saves audio and both raw/corrected text for every utterance

 ### Command Line